HarishKumar097/test-package/README.md

 console.log("Updated Live Stream Simulcast:", updateLiveSimulcast);
 ```

-#### Delete Live Stream Simulcast
+#### Delete Live Stream Simulcast:

 Use the `deleteLiveStreamSimulcast` method to remove a specific simulcast from a live stream.
 Provide the `streamId` and `simulcastId` for the simulcast you want to delete.
-For more details, refer to the [Delete Live Stream Simulcast](https://docs.fastpix.io/reference/delete-simulcast-of-stream) API documentation.
+For more details, refer to the [Delete a simulcast](https://docs.fastpix.io/reference/delete-simulcast-of-stream) API documentation.

 ```javascript
 const deleteLiveSimulcast = await fastpix.deleteLiveStreamSimulcast({